Ericsson/CodeCompass/doc/deps.md

 # given language then it'll use it.
 For example in the previous step npm was
 # installed which requires NodeJS.
 If NodeJS can be found on your machine then
 # the corresponding stub will also compile.
 If you don't need it then you can
-# turn it off: ./configure --witout-nodejs.
+# turn it off: ./configure --without-nodejs.
 #
 # In certain cases, installation may fail if development libraries for languages
 # are not installed on the target machine.
 E.g. if Python is installed but the